Education

 This indicator presents the proportion of young people aged 15 to 24 years who are not engaged in employment, education, or training (NEET).

 The proportion of young people aged 15 to 24 years who are not in employment, education or training (NEET) in greater Christchurch peaked after the February 2011 earthquakes at 16.8 percent in March 2011.
 Then, as young people in greater Christchurch took advantage of rebuild and other opportunities, the NEET rate decreased steadily to a low of 5.3 percent in June 2016.
-However, by December 2016, the greater Christchurch NEET rate had increased to 12.4 percent (13.6% for New Zealand).
 The figure suggests that the post-earthquake drop in the NEET rate for greater Christchurch has now dissipated.
-In December 2018 the greater Christchurch NEET rate was 12.4 percent, compared to 14.5 percent for New Zealand overall.
+In September 2022 the greater Christchurch NEET rate was 7.4 percent, compared to 10.3 percent for New Zealand overall.

 The gender gap seen in the greater Christchurch NEET rate in the initial post-earthquake years has dissipated.
-This may reflect further shifts in the training and employment opportunities available during the ongoing earthquake recovery/rebuilding phase.
-In 2018 the mean quarterly NEET rate was 11.0 percent for males and 10.7 percent for females in greater Christchurch; 0.3 percentage points difference.
-Nationally, the mean quarterly NEET rate was 11.2 percent for males and 12.7 percent for females in 2018, 1.5 percentage points difference (data not shown).
+In September 2022, the NEET rate was 7.2 percent for males and 7.7 percent for females in greater Christchurch.

 Data Sources